 Strabismus is a common condition among children in which the eyes are not aligned properly and point in different directions.
 One eye may look straight ahead, while the other eye turns inward, outward, upward, or downward.
 The eye turn may be consistent, or it may come and go.
 Which eye is straight (and which is misaligned) may switch or alternate.

-Accommodative Esotropia does not require surgery, but is correctable with glasses to compensate for the farsightedness.
-The pediatric eye care specialists at Thomas Eye in Atlanta, Sandy Springs and across Georgia work to find the right glasses to treat accommodative estropia.
+Accommodative Esotropia does not require surgery but is correctable with glasses to compensate for the farsightedness.
+The pediatric eye care specialists at Thomas Eye Group across Georgia work to find the right glasses to treat accommodative esotropia.
 When the children wear the glasses, the lenses do the extra focusing for them, and they can see clearly and maintain straight eyes.

 Thomas Eye Group has years of experience providing Atlanta strabismus and other pediatric eye care treatments.